 I went to my first Pride like a closeted gay boy walking through the underwear section at Target—pretending to have a calm, collected countenance, but so desperately wanting to shout for joy at God’s amazing creation: the underwear model.
 It was important to me that people assume I was a supportive outsider, so I tried to appear as though I was a simple community member doing my civic, neighborly duty, politely waving a rainbow flag.
-I walked around Pride as a subdued supporter of my local LGBTQ+ community.
+I walked around Pride as a subdued supporter of my local LGBTQIA+ community.

 Then, I fully believed that to come out was to admit that I was a sexual deviant.
 I thought that my body—its cravings, yearnings and involuntary reactions—were a mistake for which I’d pay the price by living alone, forever.